On three domination-based identification problems in block graphs: Introduction

-Determining $\gamma^{ID}(G)$ or $\gamma^{LD}(G)$ is in general NP-hard \cite{CHL_2003} and remains hard for several graph classes where other in general hard problems are easy to solve, including bipartite graphs \cite{CHL_2003} and two classes of chordal graphs, namely split graphs and interval graphs \cite{F_2013,FMNPV_2}.
-Determining $\gamma^{OLD}(G)$ is also in general NP-hard \cite{SS_2010} and remains NP-hard for perfect elimination bipartite graphs and interval graphs \cite{FMNPV_2}, and APX-complete for chordal graphs with maximum degree 4 \cite{P_2015}.
-Hence, a typical line of attack for these problems is to determine minimum identifying or (open) locating-dominating codes of special graphs.
-Closed formulas for these parameters have been found so far only for restricted graph families (e.g. for paths and cycles \cite{BCHL_2004,S_1988,SS_2010}, for stars \cite{GM_2007}, for complete multipartite graphs \cite{DAM,ABW_2015} and for some subclasses of split graphs, including thin headless spiders \cite{LNCS}).
-In parallel, lower and upper bounds using the number of vertices and the VC-dimension of graphs have been determined \cite{BLLPT_2015,FMNPV_1}.
-More details will be given in Sections \ref{sec:upper} and \ref{sec:lower}.
-More results on all three problems are listed in \cite{Lobstein_Lib}.
+Given a graph $G$, determining $\gamma^{ID}(G)$ or $\gamma^{LD}(G)$ is, in general, NP-hard \cite{charon2003minimizing} and remains so for several graph classes where other hard problems become easy to solve.
+These include bipartite graphs~\cite{charon2003minimizing} and two subclasses of chordal graphs, namely split graphs and interval graphs~\cite{foucaud2017identification}.
+In fact, for both bipartite and split graphs, it is NP-hard to even approximate the ID-number and LD-number within a factor of $\log |V(G)|$~\cite{DBLP:journals/jda/Foucaud15}.
+Determining $\gamma^{OLD}(G)$ is also, in general, NP-hard~\cite{seo2010open} and remains so for perfect elimination bipartite graphs~\cite{P15} and interval graphs~\cite{foucaud2017identification}.
+On the other hand, determining $\gamma^{OLD}(G)$ becomes APX-complete for chordal graphs with maximum degree $4$~\cite{P15}.

+As these problems are computationally very hard, a typical line of attack is to determine bounds on the code numbers for specific graph classes.
+Closed formulas for these parameters have so far been found only for restricted graph families (e.g. for paths and cycles~\cite{slater1988dominating, seo2010open, bertrand2004identifying}, for stars~\cite{DBLP:journals/dm/GravierM07}, for complete multipartite graphs~\cite{argiroffo2018polyhedra,argiroffo2022polyhedra} and for some subclasses of split graphs including thin headless spiders~\cite{argiroffo2014study}).
+Lower bounds for all three code numbers for several graph classes like interval graphs, permutation graphs, cographs~\cite{DBLP:journals/tcs/FoucaudMNPV17} and lower bounds for ID-numbers for trees~\cite{bertrand20051}, line graphs~\cite{foucaud2013identifying}, planar graphs~\cite{Rall1984location} and many others of bounded VC-dimension~\cite{bousquet2015identifying} have been determined.
+As far as upper bounds for the code numbers are concerned, for certain graph classes, upper bounds for ID-codes (see~\cite{BFH15,FL22,FP12}), LD-codes (see \cite{BFH15,foucaud2016location,garijo2014difference}) and OLD-codes (see \cite{HY14}) have been obtained.